 If you have any information about this case, you are urged to contact North Providence Police at (401) 231-4533.
 You can remain anonymous.

 Homicide In Park Has Neighbors on Edge

 Warwick City Park is a place where people go to unwind.
 They go biking, walking, running or sit and relax to escape the stress of everyday life.
 Sometime between the evening of May 16th and the early morning of Mary 17th of 2013, someone came to the park and committed a murder.
 Around 10:20am, Warwick Police arrived at the park to investigate the homicide of 66 year old John “Jack” Fay.
 He had been bludgeoned to death with a hammer and was stuffed in a trash barrel that had been covered with brush.
 The location where he was found was near the trails he would run daily.
 Fay was an avid runner who used the bike trails often at the park.
 Police believe there was a violent struggle and that the assailant(s) might have been injured.
 It is possible that there could have been more than one attacker.
-Fay was a retired postal worker with a loving family.
+Fay was a retired postal worker who served in Vietnam who had a loving family.
 They want answers and justice.

 The Fay Family are offering a $25,000 dollar reward for information that will lead to an arrest/conviction of the person(s) responsible for this homicide.
 If you have information about the murder of John Fay, please contact Sergeant Mark Canning at the phone number of 401-468-4236.
 If you wish to remain anonymous, you can call the TIPS line at 401-732-8477.

 UPDATE February 12th 2019: 33 year old Michael Soares of Pawtucket has been charged with the first degree murder of John “Jack” Fay.
 The investigation is still active according to Warwick Police.

 Small Town Murder Still Talked about in Town